-- I will assume that our lessons will continue at their regular interval (e.g., every Wednesday at 6:00 PM) unless I receive notification from you by email about the need for an adjustment.
-If I receive such a notification before you have paid the invoice that includes the lesson in question, I will simply remove the fee for the cancelled lesson and issue you an updated invoice.
+- I will assume that our lessons will continue at their regular interval (e.g., every Wednesday at 6:00 PM) unless you inform me otherwise either through Acuity or by email.
+If I receive such a notification before the due date of the invoice that includes the lesson in question, I will simply remove the fee for the cancelled lesson and issue you an updated invoice.

-- If you discover that illness or other conflict will prevent you from attending a session for which you have already paid, please send me an email as soon as possible (but absolutely no later than 24 hours in advance of your appointment) so that I can offer the vacant time slot to other students.
-Please do not attempt to cancel a lesson by text message, phone call, verbally, etc., without also following up with an email.
+- If you discover that illness or other conflict will prevent you from attending a session for which you have already paid, please reschedule or cancel your appointment using Acuity as soon as possible (but no later than 24 hours in advance of your appointment) so that I can offer the vacant time slot to other students.
+If you prefer, you may instead send me an email to cancel or reschedule an appointment, but please do not attempt to cancel or reschedule a lesson by text message, phone call, verbally, etc., without also following up with an email.

 - A student who develops a pattern of frequent cancellations may be asked to release their regular lesson time and switch to an “ad-hoc” lesson arrangement, as described below.

 - My professional schedule does occasionally create conflicts with regularly scheduled student sessions; in these instances I do all in my power to arrange for acceptable alternate lesson times, usually finalizing such arrangements several weeks in advance of the conflict.